Helpful Tips For Elderly Care!

 - In your mind, be their bodyguard, meaning make sure they do not trip, fall, or get hurt.

-- Clearly mark the stove with tape or nail polish dials, especially the OFF position.
+- Mark the stove with tape or nail polish dials, especially the OFF position.

 - Have fun with them and share parts of your life when appropriate, but do not weigh them down with your problems.